 I couldn’t quite convince myself to pay the high fees, when I only race a few times per year.
 But I’m quite sure a girls racecation in the future will have me lined up looking like Tinkerbell or Sleeping Beauty…gosh just the costume options already have my head spinning!

-They really do stay true to the theme of the race.
+They really do stay true to the theme of the race, so if you love a certain movie make sure that’s the race you go for!

 Find more race recaps and info on The Final Forty